mikebthun/cakephp2_deploy/README.md

 cakephp2_deploy "/var/www/app" do

         action :create

 end

 ```

 #### Symlinks

-If your tmp directory is already created with symlinks path should include tmp in path and \ dir if it as already symlinked
+If your tmp directory is already created with symlinks, path should include tmp in path and create_tmp_dir should be set to false.

 ```

 cakephp2_deploy "/var/www/app/tmp" do

 	action :create
     create_tmp_dir false